 Situated in the breathtaking scenery of the Great Otway National Park the Forrest MTB Trails offers some of the most diverse and fun trails in Australia.

 There’s over 65km of single track weaving through everything from tall eucalypts, native bush to magical fern gullies…..quite simply there is a trail for everyone!
+Find out more about each trail and make sure you choose one best suited to your skill level.

 Is someone seriously injured or in need of urgent medical help?